 Correct access controls – Why does a weekend staff member or a receptionist need access to company/customer or supplier financial and payment details?
 Why does someone in the sales team need to view staff members’ salaries?
 Too often I see all staff set up with the same level of access, which creates problems with access to data, and is difficult to undo.
 Setting up different access profiles for different roles will control this, helps to reduce the likelihood of an insider attack, and makes investigating what has happened if there is a breach more efficient, in theory.

-Most of the above can be done on minimal budgets and it is possible to ‘kill two birds with one stone' across different steps, so no excuses really.
+Most of the above can be done on minimal budgets and it is possible to ‘kill two bird with one stone’ across different steps, so no excuses really.
 Additionally, they are for the most part essential to ensuring you maintain compliance.
-Whether that is to PCI DSS, ISO 27001, GDPR, NIST, or Cyber Essentials.
-I am sure I have missed some, feel free to let me know and I will update as appropriate.
+Whether that is to PCI DSS, ISO 27001, GDPR, NIST or Cyber Essentials.
+I am sure I have missed some and feel free to let me know and I will update as appropriate.

 If you want to discuss any points above in more detail get in touch.

 Lee Gilbank is one of the founders of Yorcybersec.
 When he’s not working with his clients, he geeks out on jigsaw puzzles, cycling, and playing video games with his children.